-3. Rotate drain lever to the outward position.
-Allow the HFCM/FCM to drain for approximately 25 seconds or until clean fuel is observed.
-Rotate the lever towards the housing until it is firmly seated.

-4. Verify that the drain valve is closed and latched, then remove the container from under the vehicle.

-5. Restart the engine and check WATER IN FUEL indicator light; it should not be illuminated.
+- 3. Remove the drain plug, using a 6mm hex drive, by turning it counterclockwise.
+Allow the HFCM to drain for approximately 25 seconds or until clean fuel is observed.
+Install the drain plug by turning it clockwise until it is firmly seated. - 4.
+Verify that the drain plug is closed and sealed, then remove the container from under the vehicle. - 5.
+Restart the engine and check WATER IN FUEL indicator light; it should not be illuminated.
 If it continues to illuminate, have the fuel system checked and repaired.

-Removal - HFCM filter (F-Super Duty/Excursion)
+Removal - HFCM filter (F-Super Duty)